 9. I help and assist others.
 What better way to distract yourself than to help others?
 I always like to lend a hand whenever it’s needed; it makes me feel really good and useful.
 And it definitely makes me feel more positive.

-10. I take time to relax, focus, and breathe.
+10. I take time to relax, focus, and recharge.
 Sometimes I need to take a short nap and shut off my brain for a while.
 And that’s okay because it helps me to recharge so I can keep working on myself and keep going.
 Taking time to help yourself is the best thing you can do to become the best person you can be …if that makes any sense at all!

 Those are my top ten ways I try to stay positive.
 I just want to add that these are my own ways of dealing with my own issues.
 I’m not suggesting that by doing these things it will help alleviate depression and anxiety.
 Depression and anxiety are illnesses that need to be dealt with on an individual basis.